 AdButler has been incorporating “privacy by design” since our inception, which has made our preparation to be GDPR compliant relatively painless.
 With GDPR having taken effect on May 25, 2018, we want to assure you that we are fully compliant with the regulation.

 As part of our “privacy by design” principle, and as mandated by the GDPR, we will continue to process very minimal data that we collect (on your behalf) and only process in order to select, display, and report on your advertisements.

 With respect to personal data, your user’s IP address is the only personal data we process on your behalf.
 We process this data along with several non-personal data to provide our ad serving, reporting, and anti-fraud services.

-To better facilitate this compliance, we will be implementing both product and non-product- related updates before the GDPR commences.
+To better facilitate this compliance, we have implemented both product and non-product- related updates before the GDPR commences.
 Not only will these updates ensure our compliance, but they will also make it easier for all of our customers to comply.
-Below is the list of relevant updates we will be making:
+Below is the list of relevant updates we have made: